Build Instructions¶

 git automake autoconf gettext-devel gperf gawk libtool bison flex \

-sqlite-devel libconfuse-devel libunistring-devel mxml-devel libevent-devel \
+sqlite-devel libconfuse-devel libunistring-devel libxml2-devel libevent-devel \

 avahi-devel libgcrypt-devel zlib-devel alsa-lib-devel ffmpeg-devel \